Revisiting Service Level Objectives and System Level Metrics in Large Language Model Serving: Revisiting the SLMs

 \subsection{Smooth Goodput}

-Given the shortcomings of the existing goodput metric, a new metric must comprehensively consider the contribution of each request, even if they slightly exceed the SLO requirements.
+Given the shortcomings of the existing goodput metric, a new metric must comprehensively consider the contribution of each request, even if it slightly exceeds the SLO requirements.
 In such cases, users have to wait for the subsequent token to be generated, after they have finished reading all the previously delivered tokens.

 \stitle{Streaming service and user experience.} Unlike models with a single forward inference process, interactive LLM applications are typically deployed as streaming services due to the autoregressive nature of LLMs.
 Research \cite{egger2012waiting} on web based streaming services has shown that the waiting time of users is a key factor affecting user experience.